-If you don’t believe in eLearning localization, conduct a statistical study to support this.
+If you don\’t believe in E-learning Localization Services, conduct a statistical study to support this.
 Do you notice a difference between geographical regions when you look at your statistics to see how consumers across the world are engaging with your current eLearning?
 If you see any variations, you could notice a link between greater involvement geographies and the languages the module has been translated into or the places it has been customized for.

 Foster a learning environment that is welcoming to all.

 Many businesses are attempting to shift away from a top-down learning culture.
 Rather than pushing eLearning to the people, the most forward-thinking learning companies are fostering a pull learning culture.
 Employees at these businesses recognize the benefits of eLearning and actively seek it out when they require it.

 So even if the employees want to learn and develop themselves actively, they run into a language barrier.
 So, take the effort to translate and localize your eLearning so that your learners, no matter where they are, feel valued and involved.

 Aside from the obvious advantages of translating and localizing your eLearning, keep in mind that you may be required to translate in some regions in order to comply.

 eLearning localization and translation can be a time-consuming addition to the production process, which is a typical criticism.
 It doesn\’t have to be that way.
 Smart workflows are built-in into the correct eLearning authoring tool, allowing you to produce one master version of an eLearning course with many modifications.